 The cool thing about Honeymoon Island is that it’s not just a beach.
-There are so many things to do at Honeymoon Island State Park that you could seriously make an entire trip out of just staying and playing right there.
+There are so many things to do at Honeymoon Island State Park that you could make an entire trip by just staying and playing right there.

 Honeymoon Island and Caladesi Island State Parks are connected.

-In fact, you have to enter Honeymoon Island State Park in order to catch the ferry to Caladesi Island – the only way to visit Caladesi Island unless you choose to kayak or take a private boat to Caladesi Island.
+In fact, you must enter Honeymoon Island State Park to catch the ferry to Caladesi Island – the only way to visit Caladesi Island unless you choose to kayak or take a private boat to Caladesi Island.

 So, if you’re visiting one, you may as well visit both!
 And, trust me when I say that Caladesi Island is worth it!

-Honeymoon Island State Park offers a dog-specific beach which I happen to think is wonderful!
+Honeymoon Island State Park offers a dog-specific beach, which I think is wonderful!

-I’m not entirely sure, but I don’t think dog-friendly beaches are all that common – correct me if I’m wrong though.
-So, if spending time with your pup sounds like heaven on earth, that’s just one more reason to visit Honeymoon Island.
+I’m not entirely sure, but I don’t think dog-friendly beaches are all that common – correct me if I’m wrong.
+So, if spending time with your pup sounds like heaven on earth, that’s another reason to visit Honeymoon Island.

 REALLY?
 Like, REALLY?